summerginger/DataSweeper_Project/README.md

 The dashboard is hosted on GitHub Pages.

-## 8. Dashboard Description

-Tools: JavaScript, HTML

-Interactive Features :

-- Age
-- Education
-- Occupation
-- Net income
-- Number of children
- -Number of car

 > Dashboard Display [click here](https://summerginger.github.io/DataSweeper_Project/)

-## 9. Result of the Analysis
+## 8. Result of the Analysis
       ***TBA***

-## 10. Recommendations
+## 9. Recommendations

-  ***TBA***
- - Better qualifying questions
+ - Use a live database to feed the model
- - Questions on applications must drive more detailed or focused answers
+ - Collect more detailed and focused information from applicants
- - Acquisition of better quality data from the credit bureau to build a more performing model

-### GITHUB Individual Branches

-While there are many criteria that may disprove our customer’s credit card applications, however, we should retain all our client’s information and continue to adapt machine learning techniques to direct them to have other cards, such as cash cards, points reward cards etc. for the benefit of the growing business.
+ - Include updated credit bureau information in the datasets
+ - Expand the population size of the datasets
+ - Market other product types, i.e. prepaid credit cards, to "denied" applicants

 >[Back_to_top](https://github.com/summerginger/DataSweeper_Project#credit-card-approval-prediction)

-## 11. Team
+## 10. Team

 Each team member's brnch has been named as follows: "First_name_DeliverableN", where N stands for the deliverable number.
 Example for the first deliverable, "Binoy_Deliverable1"